 For information on how to search for online classes in the course schedule, visit the How to Find Online Courses for Fall 2020 page.

-Are you an international student searching for in-person (face to face) or hybrid courses?
+Are you searching for in-person (face to face) or hybrid courses?
 Use these PDFs to assist in your course selection.
 Please refer to the course schedule for any updates as these PDFs will be updated weekly.

 Course Quick Search

 Meet with your academic advisor in your college or school to discuss your degree requirements.
 This is recommended for all students and is required for many majors and departments.